 George J. Borjas is the Robert W. Scrivner Professor of Economics and Social Policy at the John F. Kennedy School of Government, Harvard University.
-He is also a research associate at the National Bureau of Economic Research.
-Professor Borjas received his Ph.D. in economics from Columbia University in 1975.
+He is also a research associate at the National Bureau of Economic Research and a Research Fellow at IZA.
+Professor Borjas received his Ph.D. in economics from Columbia University.

 Professor Borjas has written extensively on labor market issues.
-He is the author of several books, including Wage Policy in the Federal Bureaucracy (American Enterprise Institute, 1980), Friends or Strangers: The Impact of Immigrants on the U.S. Economy (Basic Books, 1990), and Heaven's Door: Immigration Policy and the American Economy (Princeton University Press, 1999).
+He is the author of several books, including Wage Policy in the Federal Bureaucracy (American Enterprise Institute, 1980), Friends or Strangers: The Impact of Immigrants on the U.S. Economy (Basic Books, 1990), Heaven's Door: Immigration Policy and the American Economy (Princeton University Press, 1999), and Immigration Economics (Harvard University Press, 2014).
 He has published more than 125 articles in books and scholarly journals, including the American Economic Review, the Journal of Political Economy, and the Quarterly Journal of Economics.